 deep insight leading to awakening, and the integration of those

 Nick offers a twice-a-month online meditation group via Google

 Hangouts, as well as private one-on-one teaching via

 More information about the online group can be found at:

 For 1:1 sessions you can reach Nick at:

 Judith began studying and practicing Buddhism and meditation in the late 1980s in the Theravadan tradition and, beginning in 2007, furthered her spirituality with in-depth studies in the Gelugpa lineage of Tibetan Buddhism.
 She is committed to interfaith understandings through community and study and has a strong interest in Christianity and Spiritual Humanism.
 She offers private and group instruction in person and online and loves collaborating with others.
 She and Chukyi Annie Lindsey co-teach meditation online.
 Judith formerly taught literature and writing at the University of Massachusetts Boston.

 Chukyi Annie Lindsey – Brattleboro, VT

 I am a fully ordained Buddhist nun, who has studied, taught and practiced Tibetan Buddhism for over 20 years, as well as being a trained therapist and coach.
-I have watched Culadasa help my friends blossom in their meditation and spiritual practices for many years, and finally joined the teacher training about a year ago.
+I have watched Culadasa help my friends blossom in their meditation and spiritual practices for many years, and finally had the privilege of joining the teacher training myself.
 I love to teach meditation and dharma, with an emphasis on weaving spirituality throughout your daily life.
 I believe compassion towards yourself and others, a sense of humor, gratitude, and daily practice on and off the cushion are key elements for life, love and happiness.
 I teach and coach online and by phone, am facilitating a Mind Illuminated study group, and will be co-leading a online meditation course with Judith Ring.